Welcome to Barcelona!

 Devour Barcelona Food Tours

 If you are planning to visit Barcelona we’d love to have you join one of our Barcelona food tours or Barcelona tapas tours.
-Our tours are each around a four-hour experience where you’ll try 10+ different foods at a variety of traditional, family-run establishments.
+Our tours are unforgettable experiences where you’ll try different local foods and wines at a variety of traditional, family-run establishments.
 Between bites, you will learn plenty about Barcelona’s unique culture, cuisine, history, and politics.
-We currently offer four fantastic tours (and I’m not just saying that because I helped design them!).
+We currently offer multiple fantastic tours (and I’m not just saying that because I helped design them!).
 They really capture the soul and identity of Barcelona, and are a lot of fun!
 You can reserve spots online here: book Barcelona food tour.

 And if you have more tips for eating and drinking in Barcelona (the best things to do in town!), please leave them in the comments!
 And if you’ve already been– where (and what!) did you try?